 The council membership are respected senior figures drawn from right across the science, business and academic communities and as a result will be an effective conduit between the SSAC and the science communities that make up the science base in Scotland and further afield.

-Appointments to the SSAC, which do not receive any remuneration, are made for a three year period renewable for a further two.
+Appointments to the SSAC, which do not receive any remuneration, are made for a two year period with the possibility of extension.
 The appointments are made following a public advertisement and selection process.
 All appointments are made on merit and in order to achieve a balance across the scientific community.

 The Council membership is supported by the SSAC Secretariat.
-The SSAC Secretariat is located within the Science and Government Division of the Office of the Chief Scientific Adviser (OCSA).
+The SSAC Secretariat is located within the Science in Government Team of the Scottish Government.
 The primary function of the secretariat is to support SSAC by assembling and analysing information and recording conclusions.
 It advises SSAC on the processes and procedures and brings to its attention emerging issues of concerns to inform its deliberations.

 Ways of Working